- 2

 - Doodhpathri — The Valley of Milk: One of Kashmir’s best-kept secrets, Doodhpathri is a pristine meadow valley where milky-white streams rush through dense silver-fir forests.
 Far less crowded than Gulmarg or Pahalgam, it offers an authentic, tranquil Kashmiri experience that nature lovers and off-beaten-path travellers will treasure.

 - Yusmarg — Kashmir’s Hidden Gem: A serene, unspoiled meadow ringed by pine forests and Himalayan peaks, Yusmarg is perfect for families and those seeking quiet escapes.
-Pony rides to Nilnag Lake, nature walks, and picnics on open grasslands make it an ideal day-trip from Srinagar.
+Pony rides to Nilnag Lake, nature walks, and picnics on open grasslands make it an ideal and peaceful day-trip from Srinagar.

 Best Time to Visit Kashmir

 - September–November (Autumn): Arguably Kashmir’s most beautiful season — the chinar trees turn into brilliant shades of gold, amber, and crimson, and the crowds begin to thin.
 An ideal time for photography, leisurely houseboat stays, and exploring Srinagar’s old city.
+Saffron harvesting in Pampore — the saffron capital of Kashmir — adds a unique and fragrant dimension to an autumn visit.

 - December–February (Winter): The season of snow — Gulmarg transforms into a world-class ski destination and the entire valley is blanketed in white.
 The Dal Lake freezes partially, creating ethereal frozen landscapes.
-Best suited for snow lovers, adventure seekers, and honeymooners seeking a white winter escape.
+Best suited for snow lovers, adventure seekers, and honeymooners seeking a magical white winter escape.

 How to Reach Kashmir